Ouijaboards/amplifaiui/README.md

 - CSRF protection

 ## Deployment Instructions
-1. Log into Squarespace using danielbarrass@amplifai.info credentials
+1. Log into Squarespace using credentials
-2. Navigate to the website editor
+3. Navigate to the website editor
-3. Upload these files to the appropriate sections
+4. Upload these files to the appropriate sections
-4. Verify SSL is enabled
+5. Verify SSL is enabled
-5. Test all functionality before finalizing
+6. Test all functionality before finalizing

 ## File Structure
 - index.html - Main website content